Compulsory Acquisition

 - what happens if an outstanding security holder does not nominate an alternative consideration option;

-- set out the outstanding security holders’ rights under Part 7 of the Code, including any challenge rights (see paragraphs 6.1 to 6.6 below);
+- set out the outstanding security holders’ rights under Part 7 of the Code, including any challenge rights (see section 6 below);

 - specify the date the acquisition notice is sent to the outstanding security holders;